 We are proud to share that our article on tech intervention as an effective solution to food waste was published on the ReFresh Community of Experts (COE) platform.
 COE is a knowledge sharing virtual platform that offers users a dedicated space to find and share information about proven solutions and innovative new approaches to reduce the volume of surplus food generated, feed hungry people, and divert food and scraps to the highest beneficial use.
-It has also been recognised and established as a collaborative and key knowledge sharing platform for the EU Platform on Food Losses and Food Waste (FLW).
+It has also been recognized and established as a collaborative and key knowledge-sharing platform for the EU Platform on Food Losses and Food Waste (FLW).

 In the article, titled Turning ReFresh Consumer Behaviour Study into Effective Food Waste Tech Intervention, we are debunking the issue of Tech Scepticism as related to food waste prevention.
 Mobile technology is a viable and highly affordable solution to the food waste problem if it is accurately anticipating actual consumer behaviour and drivers.

 While household food waste is recognized as a major issue in the EU and US, there is still no consensus on how to solve it.
 In the age of digitalisation, when we witness successful tech-interventions in almost all areas of life, it appears common sense to investigate the potential of smart technology to provide solutions for food waste reduction.

 Instead, we see quite the opposite being the case, in which tech-solutions are met with scepticism by food warriors.
 Much of the scepticism is based on the fact that that early technological prototypes for food waste reduction have failed.
 Yet most of these tech solutions had one thing in common.
 They were not based on real consumer behavior research that provides insight as to the actual pain points that people experience in their daily kitchen routines and customer journeys.